fraromeo/ODE_control_with_deepQlearning/README.md

 ## Introduction

 The goal of the project is to define a controlling procedure for the evolution of an Ordinary Differential Equation in a Deep Reinforcement Learning framework, with the particular approach of Deep Q-Learning.
-Our study case is the Lokta Volterra system of equations, which describes how the number of individuals of a population formed by preys and predators varies due to the interaction between these two species.
+Our study case is the Lotka Volterra system of equations, which describes how the number of individuals of a population formed by preys and predators varies due to the interaction between these two species.

 <img width="142" alt="Schermata 2022-11-02 alle 17 53 22" src="https://user-images.githubusercontent.com/64698911/199552125-39faa4ea-f846-438c-8784-2350320744f9.png">